isabella232/get-bionode/markdown/02-getting-started.md

 bionode ncbi urls assembly Acromyrmex | json -ga genomic.fna
 ```

-That command queries the NCBI database and looks the url of the genome assembly for the species Acromyrmex (an ant).
-This will return a JSON object that is then piped to the `json` command so that we can retrieve the property `genomic.fna` (url of the file with DNA sequences in fna/fasta format) and filter out the other properties.
+That command queries the NCBI database and retrieves URLs of the genome assembly for the ant species Acromyrmex.
+This will return a JSON object that is then piped to the `json` command so that we can retrieve only the property `genomic.fna` (the url of the file with DNA sequences in fna/fasta format) and filter out the other properties.

 ### JavaScript API
 Now the same could be done using the JavaScript API, but first you need to create a folder for your project and then for each module your are going to `require` in your code, you need to do `npm install module_name` (without the `-g` flag) to install a copy of that module locally in your project folder.
 You only use the `-g` flag when you want to install a module as a command line tool.